Remember how blogging was once a journaling hobby where people wrote about friends, fashion, pets and family vacations?

 A pop-up form does a great job at showing visitors you have an email list.
 Though readers might not always check your blog sidebar or footer, a pop-up is hard to miss.

-Make sure to place your pop-up strategically and set the frequency so readers are just once or twice (and not constantly) faced with it.
+Be sure to place your pop-up strategically and set the frequency so readers are just faced with it once or twice (and not constantly).

 Don’t be afraid to promote your signup form on many different places on your website, as well as to include your social media profiles.
 Integrations for Facebook, WordPress and Medium make it easy to implement your form.